circleci/circleci-docs/jekyll/_cci1/build-image-macos.md

 * `7.2`: Xcode 7.2 (Build 7C68)
 * `7.1`: Xcode 7.1 (Build 7B91b)
 * `7.0`: Xcode 7.0 (Build 7A220)

+**Please note that all future Xcode releases will only be supported on CircleCI 2.0.**

 ## Software